 In contrast to the Wilshire 5000, the numerator in the chart above includes the total value of public and private equities.
 However, it only gets published quarterly and therefore is always lagging a bit behind.
 On the upside, it has data going back to the 1940s, thereby providing a more historical perspective.

+Similar to the Buffett Indicator, the Dow Jones to GDP ratio provides insights into the relative valuation of the stock market compared to the size of the economy.
 In contrast to the Wilshire 5000, the Dow Jones only contains 30 publicly traded companies.
 The index is price-weighted, so stocks with a higher share price are given greater weight.
 For these reasons, it is not as accurate as the Wilshire 5000 for measuring the market capitalization.
-However, all these ratios look very much the same - and since the Dow Jones is one of the oldest indexes, this ratio goes back to 1790.
+However, all these ratios look very similar - and since some calculations for the Dow Jones go back to 1790, this ratio provides an interesting historical perspective.